 USPTO (Registered Patent Attorney)

-American Bar Association, IP Law Section, Ethics & Professional Responsibility Committee, Vice Chair
+American Bar Association, IP Law Section, Ethics & Professional Responsibility Committee, Chair (Former Vice-Chair)

-American Bar Association Center for Professional Responsibility, Member
+American Bar Association Center for Professional Responsibility, Diversity Committee Member

 American Bar Association YLD Ethics & Professionalism Committee, Former Chair

-Association of Professional Responsibility Lawyers, Liaison to Policy Implementation Committee
+Association of Professional Responsibility Lawyers, Board Member (Former Liaison to Policy Implementation Committee)

 2018 Rosner & Rosner Lawyers Professionalism Award